chrisdone/fore/README.md

 Which is certainly easier to read and is more efficient, in code space and runtime performance.
 But it still has to be tested.

+## Running the JavaScript

+If we run the generated JavaScript with node, we get:

+    Behold, the number of the beast:
+    666
+    Mwuhahaha.